Generative Multi-Label Zero-Shot Learning: Conclusion

 \section{Conclusion}

 We investigate the problem of multi-label feature synthesis in the zero-shot setting.
-We introduce three different fusion approaches (ALF, FLF and CLF) to synthesize multi-label features.
+To this end, we introduce three fusion approaches: ALF, FLF and CLF.
 Our ALF synthesizes features by integrating class-specific attribute embeddings at the generator input.
-On the other hand, FLF synthesizes features from class-specific embeddings individually and integrates them in feature space.
+The FLF synthesizes features from class-specific embeddings individually and integrates them in feature space.
 Our CLF combines the advantages of both ALF and FLF, using each individual-level feature and attends to the bi-level context.
-Consequently, individual-level features adapt themselves producing enriched synthesized features that are pooled to obtain final output.
+Consequently, individual-level features adapt themselves producing enriched synthesized features that are pooled to obtain the final output.
 We integrate our fusion approaches in two generative architectures.
-Our approach outperforms existing zero-shot methods on three multi-label classification benchmarks.
+Our approach outperforms existing zero-shot methods on three benchmarks.
+Additionally, our approach performs favorably against existing methods for the standard multi-label classification task on two large-scale benchmarks.
 Lastly, we also show the effectiveness of our approach for zero-shot detection.
+We hope our simple and effective approach will serve as a solid baseline and help ease future research in generative multi-label zero-shot learning.